zerothi/sisl/README.md

 ## Why sisl ##

 The Python library sisl was born out of a need to handle(create and read), manipulate and analyse output from DFT programs.
-It was initially developed by Nick R. Papior (co-developer of [Siesta][siesta]) as a side-project to TranSiesta and TBtrans to efficiently analyse TBtrans output for N-electrode calculations.
+It was initially developed by Nick Papior (co-developer of [Siesta][siesta]) as a side-project to TranSiesta and TBtrans to efficiently analyse TBtrans output for N-electrode calculations.
 Since then it has expanded to accommodate a rich set of DFT code input/outputs such as (but not limited to) VASP, OpenMX, BigDFT, Wannier90.